Anon-Planet/thgtoa/guide.md

 One could also decide to use a Tor Hidden DNS Service or ODoH (Oblivious DNS over HTTPS[^53]) to further increase privacy/anonymity but **unfortunately**, as far as we know, these methods are only provided by Cloudflare as of this writing (<https://blog.cloudflare.com/welcome-hidden-resolver/> <sup>[[Archive.org]][53]</sup>, <https://blog.cloudflare.com/oblivious-dns/> <sup>[[Archive.org]][54]</sup>).
 These are workable and reasonably secure technical options but there is also a moral choice if you want to use Cloudflare or not (despite the risk posed by some researchers[^54]).

+**Note that Oblivious DNS addresses an adversary that eavesdrops on one of the connections listed here but not all.
+It does not address a global passive adversary (GPA) who can eavesdrop on many or all of these connections**:
+-   traffic between the client resolver and the recursive resolver
+-   the recursive resolver and the ODNS resolver
+-   the ODNS resolver and an authoritative server.

 Lastly, there is also this new possibility called DoHoT which stands for DNS over HTTPS over Tor which could also further increase your privacy/anonymity and which you could consider if you are more skilled with Linux.
 See <https://github.com/alecmuffett/dohot> <sup>[[Archive.org]][55]</sup>.
 This guide will not help you with this one at this stage, but it might be coming soon.

-Here is an illustration showing the current state of DNS and HTTPS privacy based on my current knowledge.
+Here is an illustration showing the current state of DNS and HTTPS privacy based on our current knowledge.

 ![][56]